2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 • Berchtesgaden Old Town at 6:00 pm

 Salzburg Card holders have a 20% discount in Salt Mine Berchtesgaden.

 If you have a Salzburg Card, don’t forget to take advantage of the free transportation to Hellbrunn Palace by using bus 25.

-Please read my post A Day Trip to Berchtesgaden From Salzburg for more information about Eagle’s Nest, Salt Mine Berchtesgaden, and Old Town Berchtesgaden.
+Please read my post Berchtesgaden for more information about Eagle’s Nest, Salt Mine Berchtesgaden, and Old Town Berchtesgaden.

 So, that’s it!
 That’s how you can spend 2 days in Salzburg, seeing its highlights and visiting fantastic destinations outside the city.

 If you’re looking for more things to do in Salzburg or want to replace something in the itinerary, there are still more than a dozen attractions and activities to choose from.
+Looking for guided tours?
+Check this list of things to do in Salzburg.

 Check out these other places of interest in Salzburg: